Larry Echo Hawk facts for kids

 Early life and education

 Echo Hawk was born into the federally-recognized Pawnee Nation in Cody, Wyoming, in 1948 to Ernest and Emma Jane Echo Hawk, where his father worked with the oil and gas industry.
-He was enrolled as a member of the tribe, whose reservation is in Oklahoma.
+He is enrolled as a member of the tribe, whose reservation is in Oklahoma.
 Before Echo Hawk started first grade, his family moved to Farmington, New Mexico.
 His family joined the LDS Church when he was 14.

 Echo Hawk attended Brigham Young University on a football scholarship.
 After earning a degree in physical education and zoology, Echo Hawk served for two years in the United States Marine Corps.